liarjo/ARMTemplateRestDeploy/README.md

 # ARM Template REST API Depoyment using CSharp
 c# Sample code to deploy ARM Template using REST API

-This simple use REST API to create a deployment base on a ARM template.
+This sample use REST API to create a deployment base on a ARM template.
 To use the sample you need to add this parameters to the APP.CONFIG file

 1. Client ID